MOR8T/STYLE-XSLX-M/README.md

 ## ℹ️ About

 SheetJS and with Style!
 Get and Export Excel with basic styling options using JavaScript.
-But only get in xlsx and xlsm format
+But only get in xlsx and xlsm format.

 <p align="center">
   <a href="https://github.com/gitbrent/xlsx-js-style/">